THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 As with anything in life, there are advantages and drawbacks to both passive and active investment.

 I won’t go through the entire list as some of them can get fairly technical.

 Instead I will keep it basic and only cover the most important points for both.

 Active Investing Advantages

-- Potential For Higher Return: since active investing involves the buying and selling of investments, you can potentially outperform the market if you are able to find some gems out there and make the right trade at the right time.
+Since active investing involves the buying and selling of investments, you can potentially earn higher returns than the market if you are able to find some undervalued stocks and make the right trade at the right time.

-- Professional Management: active mutual funds are run by a team of managers that oversee the funds and make decisions when to buy and sell.
-Since they are educated in finance, they have a higher probability (in theory) of beating the market.
+Actively managed mutual funds are run by a team of managers that oversee the funds and make decisions when to buy and sell.

 Active Investing Disadvantages